Need Help? Give us a call.

 Your next option for Clover POS system hardware is the Clover Flex.
 This handheld point of sale hardware offers a remarkable amount of capabilities for its size.

-The first fully countertop options for Clover POS system hardware is the Clover Mini.
+The first fully countertop option for Clover POS system hardware is the Clover Mini.

-This hardware offers the power and speed of a countertop POS hub without taking up the large footprint that that typically entails.
+This hardware offers the power and speed of a countertop POS hub without the associated price—Clover Mini costs $599.

-With the Clover Mini, you’ll be able to process all payments, scan barcodes, and print receipts—and do so with greater speed than you would with mobile Clover POS hardware options.
+For your money you’ll be able to process all payments, scan barcodes, and print receipts—and do so with greater speed than you would with mobile Clover Point of Sale hardware options.

 Finally, the most powerful of the Clover POS system hardware options is the Clover Station.

-This Clover POS system allows you all the capabilities that the Clover Mini allows—but it offers them with the utmost speed and security that any Clover POS system can muster.
+This Clover Point of Sale system allows you all the capabilities that the Clover Mini allows—but it offers them with the greatest speed and security that any Clover POS system can muster.

-The first tier of the Clover POS software is the Register Lite plan.
+The first tier of the Clover Point of Sale software is the Register Lite plan.
 Register Lite will cost your business $14 per month.
-You’ll also pay $0.10 plus 2.7% per transaction for in-person transactions, and $0.10 plus 3.5% for keyed-in transactions.
+You’ll also pay 2.7% + $0.10 per transaction for in-person transactions, and 3.5% + $0.10 for keyed-in transactions.

 For that price, you’ll gain access to the following capabilities:

-The more powerful software plan option for Clover POS is the Register plan.
-With this plan, your Clover POS system will cost your business more every month—$29 to be precise.
+The more powerful software plan option for Clover Point of Sale is the Register plan.
+With this plan, your Clover POS system will cost your business more each month—$29 to be precise.

-However, with that extra cost, your Clover POS system will be able to perform the following capabilities beyond the Register Lite plan:
+However, with that extra cost, your Clover system will be able to perform the following capabilities, on top of what you already get with the Register Lite plan:

 Plus, if you’re running a quick-service restaurant, the Register plan will also allow you to: